Series / Essay 12

 Connecting to Essay 7: Inside the Cathedral

-The Cathedral releases capabilities, but the release is not the product.
-The product is what the Bazaar does with the capabilities once they arrive.
-This essay is the instruction manual the Cathedral does not provide.
+The Cathedral releases capabilities, but the release does not equal the final product.
+The true product remains what the Bazaar does with the capabilities upon arrival.
+The current essay provides the instruction manual the Cathedral failed to write.

 Connecting to Essay 9: Two Clocks

-The capability clock strikes when the Cathedral releases.
-The mastery clock ticks forward as individuals and communities learn to use what was released.
-This essay is a strategy for closing that gap.
+The capability clock strikes when the Cathedral releases new software.
+The mastery clock ticks forward as individuals and communities learn to use the released code.
+The text provides a strategy for closing the gap between the two clocks.

 Connecting to Essay 10: The Steward's Mandate

 The steward's mandate calls for cognitive hygiene, critical self-reflection, and intentionality.
-But those practices are advanced skills.
-Before a user can reflect critically on their AI use, they must first use the AI effectively.
-This essay is the prerequisite.
+However, these practices are advanced skills.
+A user must use the AI effectively before reflecting critically on the interaction.
+The current essay acts as the prerequisite.

 Part IX: The Ethical Responsibility of the Guide

-Those of us who have already opened the freezer door carry a responsibility.
-We are the "more knowledgeable others" in Vygotsky's framework.
-The Bazaar's learning depends on us.
+Practitioners who have already opened the freezer door carry a deep responsibility.
+Mentors function as the "more knowledgeable others" in Vygotsky's framework.
+The Bazaar's learning depends entirely on guided mentorship.

 The principles of ethical guidance: